 For example, the U.S. Harmonized Tariff Schedule (i.e. the U.S. government document spelling out what customs and duties are owed on what products) is 3,863 PDF pages long and updates annually.
 Ouch.

-If you choose to ship DDP, you pay the cost for shipping, VAT or sales tax, customs, duties, etc. Because the duty has been paid upfront, your customer does not have to deal with the delay and hassle of paying a customs broker in her home country before she can receive her package.
+If you choose to ship DDP, you pay the cost for shipping, VAT or sales tax, customs, duties, etc. Because the duty has been paid upfront, your customer does not have to deal with the delay and hassle of paying a customs broker in their home country before they can receive a package.
 Your carrier will bill you for the customs costs.

 Shipping DDP also has advantages.
-Your shipment will arrive more quickly because it isn’t delayed in customs.
-And as eCommerce matures, savvy online shoppers now expect that they will have to pay customs and duties on cross-border purchases.
+A customer’s shipment will arrive more quickly because it isn’t delayed in customs.
+And as eCommerce matures, savvy online shoppers are getting more accustomed to paying customs and duties on cross-border purchases.

 Whether you ship DDP or DDU will ultimately depend on the mix of products you ship internationally, and how receptive your customers are to either paying taxes and duties up front or dealing with customs brokers after the fact.

-FlavorCloud offers easy shipping to and from any destination and provides guaranteed landed costs at checkout, meaning no additional charges are never passed on to customers.
+Created by a team of logistics, marketplaces and enterprise SaaS technology experts with deep domain expertise building cross border eCommerce and international trade solutions, FlavorCloud offers easy shipping to and from any destination.
+They provide guaranteed landed costs at checkout.
+Meaning, no additional fees are ever passed on to customers.

-Contact us today for more information and to find out if these solutions are the right fit for your shipping needs!
+Need more information about DDP vs DDU?
+Contact us today for more details.
+And to find out if these solutions are the right fit for your shipping needs!